microsoft/vscode-docs/docs/extensions/webview.md

 * Within your extension's install directory.
 * Within the user's currently active workspace.

-You can also always use data uris to embed resources directly within the webview.
+You can also always use data URIs to embed resources directly within the webview.

 ### Controlling access to local resources

-Webviews can control which resources `vscode-resource:` can load using the `localResourceRoots` option. `localResourceRoots` defines a set of root uris from which local content may be loaded.
+Webviews can control which resources `vscode-resource:` can load using the `localResourceRoots` option. `localResourceRoots` defines a set of root URIs from which local content may be loaded.

 We can use `localResourceRoots` to restrict *Cat Coding* webviews to only load resources from a `media` directory in our extension: